Is Surrogacy Legal in the State of Washington?

 Is Surrogacy Legal in Washington?

-• The surrogate retains the right to make her own health and pregnancy-related decisions; agreements cannot require specific medical procedures or outcomes.
+• The surrogate retains the right to make her own healthcare decisions during pregnancy; agreements cannot override medical autonomy.